-Not long after the first traffic light was seen in London, the world started to develop rapidly.
-Industrialization gave way to overcrowded cities, innovation, and even the invention of automobiles.
+Not long after the first English traffic light, the world started to embrace the industrial age.
+Industrialization gave way to overcrowded cities, innovation, and even the adoption of automobiles.
 With increased people and traffic, there needed to be a better traffic system to control it.
 In the early 1900s, innovation met technology and necessity.

 According to History Channel, an American policeman named Lester Wire came up with the idea for the first electric traffic light.
 Wire’s design would become the foundation for today’s modern traffic system.
 Though the lights used were electric, this model was still operated manually by officers.

-The first electric traffic light, which revolutionized the way we handle traffic, was installed in Cleveland, Ohio on August 5th, 1914.
+The first electric stoplight, which revolutionized the way we handle traffic, was installed in Cleveland, Ohio, on August 5th, 1914.
 According to I Drive Safely, the first fully-automated electric traffic light was introduced in San Francisco only a few years later, in 1917.
 These first lights only had red and green lights, with a buzzer that would sound to indicate when the light would be changing.

 How traffic lights have evolved

-After the first electric light hit the streets of the U.S., advancements and innovation happened quickly all over the world.
+After the first electric light hit the streets of the U.S., advancements happened quickly all over the world.
 In 1920, a Detroit policeman named William Potts invented the first four-way and three-way colored traffic signals.
-These were the first designs to use red, green, and an amber/yellow color.
+These were the first designs to use red, green, and amber hues.
 During the ’20s, the Detroit-based design was being used in major cities all over the world.
 The Potts’ design was improved by Garrett Morgan and patented in 1923.

 Today’s traffic lights still use the same t-shape design coined by Potts and Morgan, with the same three colors.
 But people have still been finding ways to improve them, as well as the system behind it since it made its debut in the ’20s.

-Traffic lights of yesteryears simply operated by changing each light at certain, timed intervals.
+Stoplights of yesteryear simply operated by changing each light at certain, timed intervals.
 People found that this eventually led to congestion in certain areas.
 Inventor Charles Adler Jr. created a system that detected honking made by vehicles to change the lights when needed.
-According to Science ABC, this eventually led to obvious noise problems.
+However, the honking prompts led to cacophonous noise pollution.

-By the ’60s, traffic signal systems became computerized with the dawn of brilliant innovation.
-Traffic lights could now monitor traffic and change automatically, based on computer software.
+By the ’60s, traffic signal systems became computerized with accommodations for traffic patterns.
+Traffic lights could now monitor patterns and change automatically, based on computer software.
 The lights we use today haven’t changed drastically, but have been improved as better technology becomes available.
-Today’s traffic lights can monitor traffic, time, locations, weather, and emergencies, and adjust the lights accordingly.
+Today’s stoplights can monitor traffic, time, locations, weather, and emergencies, and adjust the lights accordingly.